 Verbs within a sentence or question can either be active or passive in English.
-All verbal forms such as the present simple, present perfect tenses etc. as well as all verbs in English will function both in the active and the passive voice.
+All verbal forms such as the present simple, present perfect tenses etc. as well as all verbs in English will function both in the active voice and the passive voice.
 In this lesson, we will take a look at active verb forms in English.

 What is the active voice?